- Table of Contents

 Data Analytics and Predictive Insights

 Procurement professionals can harness the power of data analytics to gain valuable insights into spending patterns, supplier performance, and market trends.
 Predictive analytics can help forecast demand, identify cost-saving opportunities, and optimise inventory levels.
-By leveraging data, organisations can make more informed procurement decisions and mitigate risks.
+Organisations can make more informed procurement decisions and mitigate risks by leveraging data.

 Artificial Intelligence (AI) and Machine Learning